quarrant/mobx-persist-store/Readme.md

 > })(new CounterStore());
 > ```

-> **StorageAdapter** will handle hydrating the store with the local cache when the store is first loaded.
-It will also call the write function for any of the properties that changed in the store you listed in `properties` array.
+> **StorageAdapter** will handle hydrating the store with the cache data when the store is first loaded.
+The write function is called any time a property in the `properties` array changes.
 >
 > ```javascript
 > import { StorageAdapter } from 'mobx-persist-store';